18F/handbook/pages/about-us/code-of-conduct.md

 ### Other Unacceptable Behavior

-In addition, the following behaviors violate applicable laws and policies, or otherwise undermine the culture of respect and inclusion we seek to build within
+In addition, the following behaviors violate applicable laws and policies, or otherwise undermine the work-culture of respect we seek to build within
 TTS:

 - Touching people without their affirmative consent.